What does CommunityAmerica do with your personal information?

 Your California Privacy Rights

-California Civil Code Section § 1798.83 permits users of our Sites who are California residents to request certain information regarding our disclosure of “personal information” (as defined by California law) to third parties for their direct marketing purposes.
+California law permits users of our Sites who are California residents to request certain information regarding our use and disclosure of “personal information” and “sensitive personal information” (as defined by California law).
 To make such a request, please send an email to [email protected].

 In addition, the state of California provides California residents with certain other rights concerning their Personal Information.
 This section describes (1) the categories of Personal Information, collected and disclosed by CACU, subject to California privacy law, (2) your privacy rights under California privacy law, and (3) how to exercise your rights.